Description and review of the Golden 1 Center Open House, an event held to introduce Sacramentans to the newly built home of the Sacramento Kings.

 While attending a game, fans will also be able to use their phones and tablets to view real-time game statistics and to watch replays and live action from various angles.

 On top of that the app can help fans get to and from the arena – connecting them with the Uber ride-sharing service or the purchase of a parking spot in advance of the event.

 I would be remiss if I did not also mention that the Golden 1 Center is the first entirely solar-powered arena in the world and has been certified by the United States Green Building Council as LEED Platinum – the highest level of global recognition.

 My daughter and I were very interested to see the vintage neon signs from historic Sacramento businesses that had been refurbished and installed in the Golden 1 Center.

-My daughter, like so many other young adults in Sacramento, had worked at both Tower Records and Tower Books (on Broadway) before the demise of the business.
-The Tower Records neon sign on display is from the store on Watt Avenue.
+My daughter, like so many other young adults in Sacramento, had worked at both Tower Records and Tower Books (Broadway location) before the demise of the business.
+The Tower Records neon sign on display is from the original store on Watt Avenue.

 Also on display are neon signs from businesses many long-time Sacramento residents remember fondly – Shakey’s Pizza, Coronet Portraits, Franke’s Pharmacy, Newbert Hardware and Sleeper Stamp & Stationary.

 More recent Sacramento residents may not realize that the first Shakeys Pizza, the old coast-to-coast restaurant chain, was located in East Sacramento.
 The neon sign displayed at the Golden 1 Center is the original sign from the East Sacramento location.

 In years past I had patronized both Franke’s Pharmacy in East Sacramento and Newbert Hardware in Midtown Sacramento.
 They closed their doors in 1991 and 1993 respectively.